Answers to common questions about the watercolors

 How can I get updates about your newest work?

-The best way to hear about new work is to click the "Like" button on my Facebook artist page (which is here).
+The very best way to hear about new work these days is simply to follow me on Instagram.
+There you can see works in progress and other previews.
+Or, if you prefer a more old-fashioned approach, you can click the "Like" button on my Facebook page (which is here).

 Why are the edges of your paintings so sharp and crisp?